-- 177. Defendants breached their confidential, fiduciary and special duties to Plaintiff by the wrongful and negligent conduct described above, and in doing so gained an advantage over Plaintiff in matters relating to Plaintiff's safety, security, and health. - 178.
-By virtue of their confidential, fiduciary, and special relationship with Plaintiff, Defendants owed Plaintiff a duty to: - (a) promptly and thoroughly investigate claims of sexual abuse or harassment committed by its employees, agents, or affiliates (such as Dr. Heaps) and reveal any such negative findings to Plaintiff, the community, the Medical Board, and law enforcement; - (b) refuse to place Dr. Heaps in a position of trust and authority within the UC Regents' controlled and affiliated institutions and facilities; - refuse to hold Dr. Heaps out to Plaintiff, other patients, students, and the (c) community at large as being a trustworthy physician in good standing, a faculty member, and authority figure; and - (d) promptly disclose to Plaintiff, UCLA students, and the community at large the reasons for his "retirement" in June 2018. - 179.
-On information and belief, Defendants breached their respective duties by: - (a) failing to promptly and thoroughly investigate claims of sexual abuse or harassment against Dr. Heaps; - (b) failing to disclose to Plaintiff, UCLA students, and the community at large the reasons for Dr. Heaps' retirement in June 2018; - (c) issuing no warnings about Dr. Heaps; - permitting Dr. Heaps to routinely examine gynecological patients either (d) entirely unsupervised or supervised by untrained chaperones who were derelict in their duties to report Dr. Heaps; - (e) failing to adopt policies that mandated the use of chaperones at all gynecological visits or properly training their chaperones; - (f) continuing to assign Dr. Heaps to duties which placed him in positions of trust and authority over other patients;
+189. Defendants breached their confidential, fiduciary and special duties to Plaintiff by the wrongful and negligent conduct described above, and in doing so gained an advantage over Plaintiff in matters relating to Plaintiff's safety, security, and health.

+- 190. By virtue of their confidential, fiduciary, and special relationship with Plaintiff, Defendants owed Plaintiff a duty to: - (a) promptly and thoroughly investigate claims of sexual abuse or harassment committed by its employees, agents, or affiliates (such as Dr. Heaps) and reveal any such negative findings to Plaintiff, the community, the Medical Board, and law enforcement; - (b) refuse to place Dr. Heaps in a position of trust and authority within the UC Regents' controlled and affiliated institutions and facilities; - (c) refuse to hold Dr. Heaps out to Plaintiff, other patients, students, and the community at large as being a trustworthy physician in good standing, a faculty member, and authority figure; and - (d) promptly disclose to Plaintiff, UCLA students, and the community at large the reasons for his "retirement" in June 2018. - 191.
+On information and belief, Defendants breached their respective duties by: - (a) failing to promptly and thoroughly investigate claims of sexual abuse or harassment against Dr. Heaps; - (b) failing to disclose to Plaintiff, UCLA students, and the community at large the reasons for Dr. Heaps' retirement in June 2018; - (c) issuing no warnings about Dr. Heaps; - (d) permitting Dr. Heaps to routinely examine gynecological patients either entirely unsupervised or supervised by untrained chaperones who were derelict in their duty to report Dr. Heaps; - (e) failing to adopt policies that mandated the use of chaperones at all gynecological visits or properly training their chaperones; - (f) hiring at least one nurse/chaperone with a history of criminality and who, on information and belief, had alcohol and prescription drug addictions during the time in which she was rendering nurse and chaperone services to patients, including Plaintiff Doe 18;